-An Orangery comes from as far back as the 17th Century and was an extension/garden room used to bring the plants indoors in the winter.
+Orangeries comes from as far back as the 17th Century and was an extension or garden room used to bring the plants indoors in the winter.

 The main difference between a conservatory and an Orangery is the amount of brickwork used.
 An Orangery uses a lot more brickwork and is more like an extension with large windows and a glass roof.
 The roof takes on the ornate Lantern shape adding to the aesthetic beauty of the Orangery.

-Your finishes and features, your material and colour choices, your glass of choice and your door of choice are there to make it even more personal to you and to make sure you get the stunning Orangery of your dreams.
+You can really make your Orangery your own with our wide range of options.
+Your finishes and features, material and colour choices, choice of glazing, and the type of door you choose are there to make it even more personal to you and to make sure you get the stunning Orangery of your dreams.

 If you have any questions, or would like a quote please get in touch.